m-l-1/Getting-and-Cleaning-Data-Wearable-computing/CodeBook.md

 # Code book that describes the variables, the data, and any transformations or work that I performed to clean up the data

-## Human Activity Recognition Using Smartphones Data Set
+## Average summary of Human Activity Recognition Using Smartphones Data Set

 ### Abstract:
 #### Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.